Anybody vs. Everybody

 What Is the Difference?

-'Anybody' refers to an individual in a group; it doesn’t matter which person.
+'Anybody' refers to an individual in a group; it does not matter which person.

-'Everybody' refers to all the members in a group.
+'Everybody' refers to all the members of a group.

 If the answer is yes, it means all of the people in the group want tea.
 If the answer is no, it means all don't want tea.